 How to Get Rid of Slugs in the Garden

-Slugs create plenty of damage to fruits, vegetables, plant leaves and seedlings.
+Slugs eat through and create damage to fruits, vegetables, plant leaves and seedlings.
 What does the damage look like?
-How to get rid of slugs in the garden?
+Have a slug issues?
+Here is how to get rid of slugs in the garden.

 Where Can Slugs Be Found?